How to Spend a Weekend in Merida, Mexico

 Nomadas Hostel

-If you are looking for a budget hostel then there really is only one choice.
-Nomadas Hostel.
-It has a pool with hammocks over the water, free DIY breakfast, drinking water, and a program of free activities including a cooking class, yoga, salsa, and even Spanish lessons.
-This place is like the gold standard for cool hostels.
+If you are wondering where to stay in Merida on a budget, Nomadas Hostel is the best choice.
+It has a pool with hammocks, a free DIY breakfast, drinking water, and a program of free activities, including a cooking class, yoga, salsa, and even Spanish lessons.
+This place is the gold standard for excellent hostels!

-You will have to make your own bed, and if you get a top bunk it’s pretty narrow (the bottom bunks like a double bed though!).
-But these are just minor details in comparison to what you get.
-It’s about a 20-minute walk from the bus terminals but only 5 minutes from the main Plaza.
-They also give you the most unto date information on things to do in the area on a handy sheet, they tell you how to do it all yourself or they can help you book a tour.
+You must make your own bed, and if you get a top bunk, it’s pretty narrow (the bottom bunks are like double beds), but the price is incredible.
+Nomadas is a 20-minute walk from the bus terminals but only five minutes from the central plaza.
+They can also provide updated information on things to do in Merida—check things out alone or utilize their help to book a guided tour.

-Trust me this is the hostel you want to stay at!
+Trust me: this is the only hostel you want to stay at!

 Mid-Range